-“in a way I have to thank Moira for revitalising my career – but irony of ironies I am playing – you guessed it: an 18th century peasant.
+“in a way, I have to thank Moira for revitalising my career – but the irony of ironies I am playing – you guessed it: an 18th-century peasant.
 Now I have to wear false teeth because my teeth are too perfect,” says the actress with a big smile.

 The Poldark series is currently broadcast on BBC One every Sunday.